 - With the expectation that effort will be rewarded — an expectation that, as the data demonstrates, turns out to be largely correct

-Addressing the Model Minority Critique
+Try 10 Free IQ Questions →Addressing the Model Minority Critique

 The most sophisticated objection to this analysis is the model minority critique — the argument that holding up immigrant success stories serves to delegitimize native-born claims, provide rhetorical ammunition for racism denial, and create a hierarchy among Black people that serves white supremacist interests.
 This objection deserves honest engagement, not dismissal.

 The model minority critique has legitimate force when it is used to argue that because Nigerian Americans succeed, structural racism does not exist and native-born Black Americans have only themselves to blame.
 That is not my argument.
-The structural barriers are real and documented:
+The structural barriers are real and documented.

 - Documented disparities in policing, sentencing, lending, hiring, and housing exist